-The Rochester Project would produce far more natural gas capacity than is reasonable, decades before it will be useful.
-The evidence demonstrates that the Company focused too heavily on the results of its flawed long-term peak demand forecast, and ultimately selected a Project that will place all of the forecasting risk and the risk of overbuilding on captive ratepayers.
-On top of that, the Rochester Project would lead to intergenerational inequities as a result of excess reserve margins, and incentivize large customers to avoid the costs of the Project by switching to interruptible or transportation service.
-Additionally, the record demonstrates that MERC did not consider phased or incremental approaches that could have provided significant benefit to customers, and also did not consider whether conservation or peak shaving facilities could reduce the need for additional capacity.
-Ultimately, the evidence shows that the Rochester Project that MERC has proposed is not prudent, reasonable, or necessary to provide service to customers.
-The Commission should reject MERC's request for pre-approval and direct the Company to develop a new, more moderate plan to increase capacity in the region.

-In addition, the Commission should find that the Rochester Project is not eligible for recovery through the NGEP Rider.
-The NGEP Rider Statute is ambiguous, and a careful review demonstrates that the Legislature did not intend the NGEP Rider Statute to apply to investments like the Rochester Project.
+- 304. Based on all of the evidence in the record, the Company has not demonstrated that the Project is prudent, reasonable, and necessary to provide service to customers in the Rochester area.
+The Commission should reject MERC's request for pre-approval of the Rochester Project. - 305.
+The Rochester Project would produce far more natural gas capacity than is reasonable, decades before it will be useful. - 306.
+The evidence demonstrates that the Company focused too heavily on the results of its flawed long-term peak demand forecast, and ultimately selected a Project that will place all of the forecasting risk and the risk of overbuilding on captive ratepayers. - 307.
+The Rochester Project would lead to intergenerational inequities as a result of excess reserve margins, and incentivize large customers to avoid the costs of the Project by switching to interruptible or transportation service. - 308.
+The record demonstrates that MERC did not consider phased or incremental approaches that could have provided significant benefit to customers, and also did not consider whether conservation or peak shaving facilities could reduce the need for additional capacity. - 309.
+The Commission should also find that the Rochester Project is not eligible for recovery through the NGEP Rider. - 310.
+The NGEP Rider Statute is ambiguous, and a careful review demonstrates that the Legislature did not intend the NGEP Rider Statute to apply to investments like the Rochester Project. - 311.
 If the Commission approves the Rochester Project, the Commission should approve MERC's proposal for cost recovery regarding the Phase II distribution costs, but should order the Company to work with interested parties to ensure that the NNG costs are shared by all customers in a manner commensurate with the benefits received.